 Reflections on Folly Beach County Park

-Mark VanDyke, who contributed one of the photos above, notes: “Chronic erosion along Folly Beach occurs in large part because of the Charleston Harbor.
+Mark VanDyke, who contributed the photo below, notes: “Chronic erosion along Folly Beach occurs in large part because of the Charleston Harbor.
 The commercial dredging operations prevent natural sand buildup and migration to Folly Beach, causing need for numerous hard structures along the island in an attempt to retain what sand is already present.
 Perhaps the area that experiences the greatest erosion is the Folly Beach County Park on the west end of the barrier island.
 Several coastal trees stand inundated and trapped in the tides and tidal pools of the Atlantic Ocean.
 Every year I take a trip to Folly Beach where I find this area to be completely different in appearance, sometimes displaying the most beautiful tidal mud flats – a result of the nearby Folly River – and sometimes providing beautiful calm tidal pools to reflect the coastal trees caught in this dynamic system of change.
 On this particular evening, the blues of dusk provided the perfect color to silhouette and reflect this coastal tree.”

-Contributor Kevin Travis also shares his experience in capturing his exquisite photo: “On June 30th, 2013, I woke about 05:00 and headed to the west end of Folly Beach.
+Contributor>Kevin Travis also shares his experience in capturing an exquisite photo: “On June 30th, 2013, I woke about 05:00 and headed to the west end of Folly Beach.
 Storms were present and I had second thoughts about going, but storms always add an element of drama to any photo.
 So, I made the hike from the park to the west end of the beach.
 The storm clouds came and went, and I was plenty soaked, but in the end I was rewarded with this photo and an awesome rainbow.
 I call it God’s promise.”

 Photographer Ben Sumrell tells us about his stunning image: “A beautiful calm morning and sunrise on Folly Beach, South Carolina.”